shaan101patel/NavisCopilot_NP_1.0/vibecoding/TechStack_CodingPreferences_ProjectScope.md

 ## Navis MVP Frontend Build: Tech Stack, Coding Preferences, and Project Scope

-This document guides all frontend development queries and contributions for the Navis MVP, especially when using GitHub Copilot.
+This document guides all  development queries and contributions for the Navis MVP, especially when using GitHub Copilot.
 It aligns with Navis’s product vision, technical requirements, and best practices.

 ---